YuvalShaul/kubernetes/labs/k8s-VirtualBox/3-building-a-cluster/README.md

 Explanation:
 - The **cat** command is reading from a [here document](https://tldp.org/LDP/abs/html/here-docs.html).
 To understand here docs, try them with a word different from EOF.
-I have tried it with my name:
+Here's and example with my name as a marker:
 **cat << yuval
 Hello
 from a